-This is a covert variation on the BRICK ME PIN mode.
+This is a covert variation of the BRICK ME PIN mode.
 It forces a time delay (of minutes/hours/days) when logging into the Coldcard.

-But once set, unlike the normal countdown, this special mode covertly bricks the Coldcard.
+But once set, unlike the normal countdown, this special mode covertly bricks the Coldcard (or, optionally merely wipes the seed).
 Again, this may form some part of your game-theory for duress situations, but is completely optional.

 Force a time delay when logging into the Coldcard.
-Once enabled, you must enter you PIN correctly, and then wait out a forced delay (of minutes/hours/days) while a count down is shown on-screen.
+Once enabled, you must enter the PIN correctly, and then wait out a forced delay (of minutes/hours/days) while a countdown is shown on-screen.
 Then enter your PIN correctly, a second time, to get in.

-We find it quite scary that some Bitcoin wallets trust the main microprocessor with their most valuable secrets.
-Instead, Coldcard uses a Secure Element to protect your Bitcoin.
+We find it quite scary that some signing devices trust the main microprocessor with their most valuable secrets.
+Instead, Coldcard uses two Secure Elements, from different vendors, to protect your Bitcoin.

-Specifically, the Coldcard (Mk3) uses Microchip's ATECC608A to store the critical master secret: the 24-word seed phrase for your BIP32/BIP39 wallet.
+Specifically, the Coldcard (Mk4) uses Microchip's ATECC608B and Maxim's DS28C36B, to store the critical master secret: the 24-word seed phrase for your BIP39 wallet.

-This little chip is very powerful.
+These little chips are very powerful.
 Communication is controlled by complex challenges and SHA-256 responses which prevent replay and eavesdropping.
-The secure element enforces cryptographically, that the attacker must know the PIN to access the secrets.
+The dual secure element enforces cryptographically, that... the attacker must know the PIN to access the secrets.
 An attacker cannot brute-force combinations or replay a previous login sequence.
 This remains true even if they removed the chip from the board or fully-replaced the firmware in the main microprocessor.
-In fact, even with the secure element removed from the system, and all the secrets of the main micro fully-known, the attacher would still only get 13 tries before the secure element bricks itself!
-(Don't worry, this counter is reset every time you login correctly.)
+In fact, even with the secure element removed from the system, and all the secrets of the main micro fully-known (and all the secrets held in the second Secure Element, DS28C36B), the attacker would still only get 13 tries before the ATECC608B bricks itself.
+(Don’t worry, this counter is reset every time you login correctly.)

-Even if there was some critical security bug in the secure element that completely exposed the secrets it holds, your Bitcoin would still be safe, because we encrypt the contents of the secure element with a one-time pad known only to the main micro.
+Even if there was some critical security bug in the dual secure element that completely exposed the secrets it holds, your bitcoin would still be safe, because we encrypt the contents of the dual secure element with a one-time pad known only to the main micro.

 To resist Evil Maids, and other sneaky people with physical access to your Coldcard, we sign our firmware with a factory key.
-During boot-up, the firmware's signature, and every byte of flash memory, will be verified and the appropriate Green/Red light set.
-Changing that light's status is actually controlled by dedicated circuitry connected directly to the Secure Element, so a rogue bit of software cannot override it.
-The circuit for the lights is exposed on the top surface of the product, and covered with clear epoxy, so any physical tampering by those maids will be visible as well.
+During boot-up, the firmware's signature, and nearly every byte of flash memory, will be verified and the appropriate Green/Red light set.
+Changing that light's status is actually controlled by dedicated circuitry connected directly to a Secure Element, so a rogue bit of software cannot override it.
+The circuit for the lights is exposed on the top surface of the product, so any physical tampering by those maids will be visible as well.